ampel360/Robbbo-T/README.md

     -   `H`: High-performance variant.
     -   `L`: Long-range variant.
     -   `S`: Special purpose variant.
+    *(Note: If more than 26 variants are needed for a G/N combination, the V-code may be extended to alphanumeric sequences like A0-A9, B0-B9, or two-letter codes like AA, AB, etc., as defined by registry governance.)*

 Each Model (MDL) is also inherently associated with an **Autonomy Level (A)**, which is defined in the `models` table of the database (see Part IV) and forms part of the object's full ID.